 All formal requests for guidance must be made in writing directly to the Commissioner.
 Requests for guidance should contain sufficient information to allow the Commissioner to properly consider any issues that may arise as a result of accepting an offer of employment in the private sector.
-Please complete the s.83B Questionnaire and submit your request to the Commissioner via the Public Service Commission's website.
+Please complete the s83B questionnaire and submit your request to the Commissioner via the NSW Public Service Commission website.

-Guidance will generally be provided within 2 business days of receipt of a completed questionnaire and any associated information, where possible.
+Guidance will generally be provided within 2 business days of receipt of a completed questionnaire, where possible.
 For more complex requests, guidance may require additional time to be finalised.
-In these circumstances, the Office of the Public Service Commissioner (OPSC) will keep the GSSE informed of the timeframe for guidance.
+In these circumstances, the PSC will keep the GSSE informed of the timeframe for guidance.

 The Commissioner may ask you for further information about your request in order to provide guidance and this may extend the time required to provide guidance.
-You can update your personal information at any time by contacting the OPSC.
+You can update your personal information at any time by contacting the PSC.

 If preferred, an initial informal and confidential discussion can be arranged with the Commissioner before submitting a completed Questionnaire.
-To schedule a convenient time, please contact the Commissioner via the Public Service Commission's website.
+To schedule a convenient time, please contact the Commissioner's office via the NSW Public Service Commission website or by calling (02) 9272 6000.